magnefique-studios/javashop-otel/README.md

 NOTE: Typically, to identify root cause and route an issue, an SRE or alert responder would check metrics and logs to determine if it is a software or hardware related issue, and thus route to the correct party.
 In this excercise we are ONLY handling software issues, so we are skipping the metrics and logs parts of normal triage.

 If your instrumentation was successful, the service-map will show latency from the shop service to the products service.

-NOTE: You may have to refresh the page several times to see your Environment Tag in the UI.
-The prefix of the Environment tag should match what you entered for SHOP_USER in the .env file.

 ![Screen Shot 2022-12-08 at 11 48 58 AM](https://user-images.githubusercontent.com/32849847/206541846-7f0e6462-7659-44bc-bc48-3621c2872fc4.png)